-Given its eclectic mixture of high-end stores, funky independent shops, and the most creatively designed major chain stores, it’s not surprising that the Magnificent Mile is even more beautiful than usual during the holiday season.
+Given its eclectic mixture of high-end stores and funky independent shops, it’s not surprising that the Magnificent Mile is even more beautiful during the holidays.

-Right around Thanksgiving you’ll start to see the holiday decorations go up, and if you’re anything like me you’ll be tempted to photograph all of them.
+Right around Thanksgiving, you’ll start to see the holiday decorations go up.
+If you’re anything like me you’ll be tempted to photograph all of them.

-Get some holiday shopping done and enjoy the first tastes of the December holidays.
+Get some holiday shopping done and enjoy the first taste of the December holidays.

 Getting In: Window-peeping on the Magnificent Mile is free.

 Mag Mile Lights Festival